MarcJAndersen/rrdfqbcrnd0/rrdfqb/inst/doc/create-qb-IC-dataset.md

 ## }
 ##
 ```
-TODO(mja): show the SPARQL code in a highlight environment
+TODO(mja): show the SPARQL code in a highlight environment.

-This stores the qbIClist in the data directory
+This stores the qbIClist in the data directory.

-TODO(mja): Consider making qbIClist an internal data set
+TODO(mja): Consider making qbIClist an internal data set.

+TODO(mja): Extract nomalization scripts and store also.

 ```r